Congratulations on your new braces! Now what?

 Once you get braces, it is really important to take care of them properly.
 They need to last throughout your entire treatment so that they can do their job of giving you a smile of which you can be proud.

-Once you have your braces, you need to be careful about what you eat.
-You need to avoid any foods that may damage your braces.
+Please be careful about what you eat.
+You should avoid any foods that may damage your braces.
 Chewy, crunchy, and sticky foods need to be avoided.
 You should also avoid hard foods.
 It is also important to avoid foods that you need to bite into like corn on the cob, apples, and other fruits and vegetables.

 Just remember that treatment won’t be long, and it will be worth it to have a smile and teeth of which you are proud!